Fidget-Spinner/Fidget-Spinner.github.io/posts/no-longer-sorry.md

 ## Tail-calling for Windows

 > [!CAUTION]
-> The features for MSVC discussed below are to my knowledge, undocumented.
+> The features for MSVC discussed below are to my knowledge, experimental.
 > They are not guaranteed to always be around unless the MSVC team decide to keep them.
 Use at your own risk!

 These are the preliminary pyperformance results